Dssdiego/SimpleMaterialApp/README.md

 # SimpleMaterialApp

-**EN:** This is a simple boilerplate for creating React Native apps with Google's Material Design
+:us: **EN:** This is a simple boilerplate for creating React Native apps with Google's Material Design

 **BR:** Este é um app de exemplo para criar aplicativos usando a plataforma React Native, baseado no Material Design do Google

-*Note: This project works only on Android*
+:us: *Note: This project works only on Android*

 *Obs: Este projeto só funciona para Android*

-## Getting Started (Iniciando)
+## :checkered_flag: Getting Started (Iniciando)

-**EN:** These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+:us: **EN:** These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 **BR:**  As instruções abaixo te ensinarão a copiar o projeto para sua máquina local e rodá-lo sem problemas.

-### Prerequisities (Requisitos)
+### :bangbang: Prerequisities (Requisitos)

-**EN:** This project uses two libraries for building the layouts, being:
+:us: **EN:** This project uses two libraries for building the layouts, being:

 - [react-native-material-design-styles](https://github.com/binggg/react-native-material-design-styles)
 - [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons)